watts-dev/watts/doc/source/user/plugins.rst

     work_directory named = {{ workdir }}

 Note that the execution of the Dakota plugin is slightly different and involves more steps than the execution of the other plugins.
-Dakota is essentially an optimization and uncertainty quantification tool that needs to be coupled to other external tools or software.
+Dakota is an optimization and uncertainty quantification tool that needs to be coupled to other external tools or software.

-The execution of Dakota with WATTS is essentially a two-step process.
+The execution of Dakota with WATTS is a two-step process.
 In the first step, WATTS creates Dakota's input file using the user-provided template and runs Dakota.
 In the second step, Dakota drives the execution of the coupled code (PyARC, SAM, SAS, etc.) via a Python script known as the "Dakota driver".